 Now you need the remaining M3x50 countersunk screws.

-Insert this too through the – still empty – screw holes in the base connector into the base plate…
+Now insert this into the base plate through the – still free – screw holes in the base connector…

 Prepare connection with the pivot bearing

-In the last step the base plate is prepared for the final connection with the pivot bearing.
+In the last step, the base plate is prepared for the later connection to the pivot bearing.

-- the prepared main axis mount including all attached components
+- the prepared main axis holder including all attached components

 - four M3x25 countersunk screws